tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Default Bonus

 Attack and damage with an arcane or divine spell or attack: +1 (adventurer); +2 (champion); +3 (epic).
 You can attune to up to two orbs.
 If you do, the recharge powers of each orb is reduced (recharge 16+ becomes 11+, recharge 11+ becomes 6+).
 While wielding two orbs, you only use the default attack and damage bonus from the strongest orb.
 However, you do get to benefit from both their powers.

 ---

+#### Phoenix

+_Recharge 11+:_ This marbled reddish-yellow sphere is always warm to the touch.
+When you make an attack that deals fire damage, you can teleport somewhere nearby you can see.

+**Quirk:** Broad-minded.

+---

+#### Seeing

+_Recharge 16+:_ A clear glass orb that magnifies things oddly.
+You gain a +4 bonus to skill checks to detect illusions (you still must have reason to suspect an illusion exists).
+This effect doesn’t continue after you use the power, though illusions revealed to you continue to be obvious to you.

+**Quirk:** Paranoia about magical traps.

+---

+#### Sphere of the Arcane Princess

+_Recharge 11+:_ This purple orb is chased with gold filigree.
+You gain a +2 bonus to PD or MD until the end of the battle.
+The first time the orb fails to recharge, you gain a +1 bonus to AC until your next full healup.

+**Quirk:** Love of luxury.

+---